goldenNormal/vgod-github/readme.md

 python struct_ano_detect_groups.py --data Flickr
 ```

-### Structural outlier detection experiment with a new injection approach
+### Structural outlier detection experiment under a new injection approach

+Since the current injection approach will cause a serious data leakage issue as mentioned in our paper, we devise a new structural outlier injection approach to avoid the data leakage issue.
+More details can be found in our paper.

 #### step 1: inject outliers